urbanopt/urbanopt.github.io/README.md

 ## Windows installation

 Install Ruby using the [RubyInstaller](https://rubyinstaller.org/downloads/archives/) for [Ruby 2.2.4 (x64)](https://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.2.4-x64.exe)
+(URBANopt will update to Ruby 2.5 when OpenStudio 3.0 is released)
 Install Devkit using the [mingw64](https://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe) installer
 Include path to Ruby by adding to your environment variables path: `C:\Ruby22-x64\bin`
 Create a new environment variable `HOME` and set the variable value to: `C:\Users\<user_name>`